adamryman/twonote/README.md

 Version controlled markdown notes plugin for vim.

-Will not be full functional until v0.1.0.
+Will not be fully functional until v0.1.0.
 Currently fleshing things out and everything is subject to change.

 ###Overview